higham/logsumexp-softmax-tests/readme.md

 - `lse_chopshift` computes lse and softmax using chopped arithmetic with shifted algorithms.

+- `data_presoftmax.mat` holds the test data.

 See function headers for full details.

-- `chop` and `roundit` are is from [the chop repository](https://github.com/higham/chop).
+- `chop` and `roundit` are is from the [chop repository](https://github.com/higham/chop).
 See there for documentation and possible updated versions.

 Requirements
 ---------